zombiemaker/exp-google-apps-script-chatbot-aws/README.md

 1. Scroll down to the "Bots" section
 1. Select the "+" symbol to add a bot
 1. In the search bar, type in the name of the chatbot that you configured in the GCP Google Hangouts Chat API settings.
-1. When you use a bot for the first time, you will get a response with a link displayed as "Configure"
+1. When you use a bot for the first time, you may get a response with a link displayed as "Configure"
-1. Select "Configure" and allow the bot to connect to an external service
+1. Select "Configure" and allow the bot to have the authorizations it needs

 ## Test ChatBot In Google Chat